Ongoing work at Place-Saint-Henri station

 Impact on customer trips

-The main entrance, located on Saint-Ferdinand Street, remains opened.
+The main entrance, located on Saint-Ferdinand Street, remains open.
 However, the two other entrances, located on the north and south sides of Saint-Jacques Street, are closed for the entire duration of the work.
 This closure is necessary for the construction of two new entrance buildings.

 Impact on local residents